ADR-0002: Monorepo with Bun workspaces

 # Consequences

-- Shared CI pipeline amortises setup cost.
+- Shared CI pipeline amortises the setup cost across services.

-# Alternatives considered
+# What else we considered

-- Polyrepo with git submodules: high friction, easy to fall out of sync.
+- Polyrepo with git submodules.
+High friction, easy to fall out of sync.
 Rejected.